sol-sk/GIT_Obsidian/Work/Barbara London/Timesheet Zignage.md

 **TODO**
 *Build user taxonomy*
 - Editor and approver category for every tenant
+	- edited: save as created/please review
+	- approver: ^+ approved
+	- master: + publishedc
-- Organize assets according to org
+- Organize assets according to org w/ tags

+special, lincoln center, and lcpresents are all one category